weewx/weewx/docs_src/quickstarts/pip.md

 ### Run as a daemon

-To make WeeWX start when the system is booted, run `weewxd` as a daemon.
+To make WeeWX start when the system is booted, you will want to run `weewxd` as a daemon.
+Follow the directions below for your system.
+You will need root privileges.
-The steps to configure `weewxd` to run as a daemon depend on your operating system, and require root privileges.

 === "systemd"

     ```{ .shell .copy }
-    # Systems that use systemd, e.g., Debian, Redhat, SUSE
+    # For systems that use systemd, e.g., Debian, Redhat, SUSE, run the
-    sudo cp ~/weewx-data/util/systemd/weewx.service /etc/systemd/system
-    sudo systemctl daemon-reload
+    # provided script:
-    sudo systemctl enable weewx
+    sudo ~/weewx-data/scripts/setup-daemon.linux
+    # Now start the daemon:
     sudo systemctl start weewx
     ```

     !!!
 Note
         The resulting daemon will be run using your username.
-If you prefer to use run as `root`, you will have to modify the file `/etc/systemd/system/weewx.service`.
+If you prefer to use run as `root`, you will have to modify the unit file `/etc/systemd/system/weewx.service`.

 === "sysV"